There are several toxinology courses available

 by lectures from an international faculty, tutorial sessions and practicals.

-More information on the previous Clinical Toxinology Short Course is available here.
-There will be a Course brochure and an enrolment form for the 2016 course, both in pdf format, available for download here later in 2015.
+More information on the Clinical Toxinology Short Course is available here (including a Course brochure and an enrolment form for the 2017 course, both in pdf format).

 Brazilian Toxinology Course